sezfabian/Statistical-Inference-Portfolio/README.md

 # Statistical-Inference-Portfolio
-A Statistical analysis of the impact of sleep on personal weight loss journey using smartwatch activity data and manual calorie tracking.
+A Statistical analysis of the impact of sleep on my personal weight loss journey using smartwatch sleep tracking and activity data, with manual calorie intake tracking.